edwin-jones/pyclock/challenges.md

 # Challenges

+1. How could we make the animation less smooth?

 1. Try to make the hands faster - what about a millisecond hand?

 1. Could we draw differently?
 What about different colors?
 How would they work?